 Instagram’s story is unique.
 Unlike other large networks, IG started out as a mobile-focused channel, geared towards pushing the world into consuming media from their smartphones.
-With the rollout of the video-oriented Instagram TV or IGTV, for streaming longer video content (ten minutes or up to an hour for verified accounts), the network is pushing for a largely mobile-centric social media era—a space where it already holds dominion.
+With the rollout of the video-oriented Instagram TV or IGTV for streaming longer video content, the network is pushing for a largely mobile-centric social media era—a space where it already holds dominion.
 Even disregarding the stand-alone IGTV app, it’s still got plenty of views coming in from the Instagram app, where it’s only a tiny feature on the top menu.

 Let’s make a safe bet and confidently say that now is a good time to evaluate your visual marketing.
 If Instagram is part of your social media strategy, and you’re unsure about IGTV, we’re here to help you with that.